SathyaBhat/sathyabh.at/content/weekly-notes-35-2023/index.md

     <iframe title="Pixelfed Post Embed" src="https://pxl.mx/p/sathyabhat/603829178108089561/embed?caption=true&likes=false&layout=full" class="pixelfed__embed" style="max-width: 100%; border: 0" width="400" allowfullscreen="allowfullscreen"></iframe><script async defer src="https://pxl.mx/embed.js"></script>

     * After lunch, we had a brisk walk over to the movie theatre (only about 800m away, but we were close to running late).
 Oppenheimer was a great watch.
 I had no idea it was by Christopher Nolan, but thoroughly enjoyed it.
-What I didn't like about the movie: no subtitles meant it was hard to follow the dialog at certain places.
+What I didn't like about the movie: no subtitles meant it was hard to follow the dialogue at certain places.
 The pacing and the timeline jump made it difficult to figure out when and where the events are happening, but that's a Nolan movie for you.

     * After the movie, we went back to Chinatown for some unfinished business (aka dessert).
 First, a stop by Emperor's[ Bakery for some cream puffs](https://pxl.mx/p/sathyabhat/603842213395346650).
-Unless the samosa-style cream puffs that I've seen in Malaysian restaurants, these are small custard balls fresh and hot out of the oven.
+Unlike the samosa-style cream puffs that I've seen in Malaysian restaurants, these are small custard balls fresh and hot out of the oven.

     <iframe title="Pixelfed Post Embed" src="https://pxl.mx/p/sathyabhat/603842213395346650/embed?caption=true&likes=false&layout=full" class="pixelfed__embed" style="max-width: 100%; border: 0" width="400" allowfullscreen="allowfullscreen"></iframe><script async defer src="https://pxl.mx/embed.js"></script>